-The government has sent $600 stimulus payments to those who qualify, plus $600 per eligible child.
-Eligibility was generally based on your adjusted gross income (AGI) for 2019.
+Earlier, the government sent $600 stimulus payments to those who qualify, plus $600 per eligible child.
+Eligibility for this payment was generally based on your adjusted gross income (AGI) for 2019.
 Those who made $75,000 or less typically received the full $600.

-People receiving state unemployment benefits will get an extra $300 weekly for 11 weeks, from the end of December 2020 through March 14, 2021.
+Previously, people receiving state unemployment benefits received an extra $300 weekly for 11 weeks, from the end of December 2020 through March 14, 2021.

 The Pandemic Unemployment Assistance program expands jobless benefits to gig workers, freelancers, independent contractors, the self-employed and certain other people affected by the coronavirus.
 The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of payments to those who exhaust their regular state benefits.

-Both programs would close to new applicants on March 14, 2021, but benefits will continue through April 5, 2021 for existing claimants who have not yet reached the maximum of 50 weeks of unemployment benefits.
+Both programs noted above would close to new applicants on March 14, 2021, but benefits will continue through April 5, 2021 for existing claimants who have not yet reached the maximum of 50 weeks of unemployment benefits.

-→ People receiving state unemployment benefits will receive an extra $300 weekly until March 14, 2021, and unemployment benefit provisions for the self-employed (gig workers, freelancers and independent contractors) will be extended.
+→ People receiving state unemployment benefits will receive an extra $300 weekly, and unemployment benefit provisions for the self-employed (gig workers, freelancers and independent contractors) will be extended.

 Small business loans

-The bill reopens the Paycheck Protection Program (PPP) so that some of the hardest-hit small businesses can apply for another loan.
+The December bill reopened the Paycheck Protection Program (PPP) so that some of the hardest-hit small businesses can apply for another loan.
 PPP stopped taking applications for the first round of loans in August.

 These additional loans are available only to small businesses with fewer than 300 employees that have seen drops of at least 25% of their revenue during the first, second or third quarter of 2020.
 Each borrower can receive up to $2 million, and businesses now have more flexibility on how they spend the money.
 The forgiveness process for loans under $150,000 has been simplified as well.
 More nonprofits are also eligible for this round of loans.